fmi-basel/neural-decoding-RSNN/README.md

 The scripts used for training the submitted models are `train-bigRSNN.py` and `train-tinyRSNN.py`.
 The evaluation script used to run [NeuroBench](https://github.com/NeuroBench/neurobench) benchmarks is `evaluate.py`.
 Configuration files for these scripts are located in the `/conf` directory.

 #### Results
-The files `results_summary_bigRSNN.json` and `results_summary_tinyRSNN.json` hold a summary of the results as submitted to the challenge (averaged across five random seeds).
+The files `results_summary_bigRSNN.json` and `results_summary_tinyRSNN.json` hold a summary of the results as submitted to the [IEEE BioCAS 2024 Grand Challenge on Neural Decoding for Motor Control of non-Human Primates](https://ieee-dataport.org/competitions/ieee-biocas-2024-grand-challenge-neural-decoding-motor-control-non-human-primates) (averaged across five random seeds).
 For results corresponding to individual seeds, please refer to the `/results` folder.

 ## Installation